Salkantay Trek 4 Days

 There isn’t an age restriction, but if you’re older, you should get a medical checkup before traveling and try to acclimate to the altitude (see altitude sickness).
 We’ve frequently had people as young as seven and as old as 68.

-Our fantastic kitchen offers a wide selection of dishes in various flavors.
+Our fantastic kitchen offers a wide selection of dishes in a variety of flavors.

 Breakfast: This varies based on how complex the journey is.
-Oatmeal, eggs, pancakes, bread, and jam are typically among the many products available.
+Oatmeal, eggs, pancakes, bread, and jam are typically among the available options.
 Hot beverages include hot chocolate, coffee, English tea, and herbal teas (such as chamomile, lemongrass, tea, or traditional coca).

 At lunch and dinner, always start with a bowl of soup before moving on to the main dish (chicken, meat, fish, etc.), either with rice or pasta.
 Dessert and a final herbal beverage come next.